stdlib-js/stdlib/docs/repl_text.md

 -   `Uint8Array`: if a parameter must be a `Uint8Array`.
 -   `Uint8ClampedArray`: if a parameter must be a `Uint8ClampedArray`.
 -   `ArrayBuffer`: if a parameter must be an `ArrayBuffer`.
+-   `SharedArrayBuffer`: if a parameter must be a `SharedArrayBuffer`.

 For parameters which may be more than one type, use a `|` separator.